li-boxuan/OpenDevin/agenthub/micro/verifier/prompt.md

 {{ state.inputs.task }}

-Note the changes might be applied in-line.
+Note the changes might have already been applied in-line.
+You should focus on validating if the task is solved, nothing else.

 ## Available Actions
 {{ instructions.actions.run }}